 Follow this axiom:

-It’s much easier to have new things into a report than it is to take things out of our report.
-Also when you put too many things into a report, you’ll be paying penalty for performance that you need not experience.
+It’s much easier to add new things into a report than it is to take things out of our report.
+Also when you put too many things into a report, you’ll be paying a penalty for performance that you need not experience.

 Preferably, do your filtering in the source.
 If you can’t do it in the source, use the auto filter dropdown arrow in the power query to filter the fields that you’re interested in.